 Being a homeowner requires work, especially if you live in a large home with a yard.
 From mowing and weed eating the lawn, inside and outside maintenance, and cleaning every room in your home, owning a home is no simple task.
 You can save time and effort on home maintenance by simply downsizing!

 Downsizing in retirement allows you to enjoy your days and weekends with friends and family without spending all day cleaning your larger home.
-You may also be able to save money on home repairs if you move into a more up-to-date modern home or apartment.
+You may also be able to save money on home repairs if you move into a more up-to-date modern home or senior apartment complexes morton il.
 If managing your home is starting to damper your mood, consider downsizing after retirement.

 2. Save money for health insurance

 Retirement can be expensive, and Medicare health insurance is no exception.
 Many retirees enter retirement excited about their “free” health insurance from the government.
 However, Medicare being free is a myth, as it most certainly comes with monthly premiums.

 According to the Fidelity Retiree Health Care Cost Estimate, an average retired couple aged 65 in 2022 will likely need approximately $315,000 to cover health care costs during retirement.
 Medicare has premiums, deductibles, copays, and coinsurance.
 Since Medicare leaves you with out-of-pocket expenses, beneficiaries purchase additional insurance, such as Medigap Plan G, to help cover those costs.
 Medigap plans also have monthly premiums, so this will be a cost you will need to consider.

 Downsizing in retirement could be your answer to how you can save money for your health insurance!